tjolson1495/Calculator/README.md

 - '(' ')' parentheses
 - '[' ']' brackets

-Type "quit to exit the program.
+Type "quit" to exit the program.

+Complie with "javac **/*.java"
+Run with "java Calculator" to begin user prompting
+- or "java Calculator <filename>" to load a list of expressions at the start